cloudflare/cloudflare-docs/products/logs/src/content/logpull-api/enabling-log-retention/index.md

 <Aside type="note" header="Note">

-To make a `POST` call, you must have a Cloudflare account role with "edit" permissions, such as Super Administrator, Administator, or Log Share.
+To make a `POST` call, you must have a Cloudflare account role with "edit" permissions, such as Super Administrator, Administrator, or Log Share.
 </Aside>

 ## Example API requests using cURL